haerphi/react-pomodoro-V2/readme.md

 -   clone the projet
 -   move in the folder
 -   move in the src folder
--   run sass to build css file : `sass --watch style.scss style.css` <br>
+-   run sass to build css file : `sass --watch style.scss style.css`
 -   run parcel to see it in your brower : `parcel /index.html`

+## Todo

+-   modal alert
+-   format time